Growing up

 Namkhai Norbu Rinpoche

-Being the first Dzogchen master who openly taught in the West the highly secret and precious teachings of the Great Perfection, Namkhai Norbu’s approach was open, genuine, down-to-earth, and non-dogmatic.
+Namkhai Norbu was the first Dzogchen Master to openly teach the highly secret and precious teachings of the Great Perfection in the West.
+His approach was open, genuine, down-to-earth, and non-dogmatic.

 On many occasions, He stressed the importance of an individual over traditions and societies.